-Our DEI committee is composed of approximately 12 employees that serve two-year terms and was created to raise a voice for all employees, advise the DEI team, and create and facilitate events and initiatives to increase DEI.
-Based on feedback from our annual employee DEI survey and DEI committee input, in 2022, we launched Olo Ties, a pilot mentorship program created to address mentorship needs for women and people of color.
+Currently our DEIB committee is composed of four employees that serve two-year terms and was created with the aim to raise a voice for all employees, advise the DEIB team, and create and facilitate events and initiatives to increase DEIB.
+Based on feedback from our annual employee survey and DEIB committee input, in 2022, we launched Olo Ties, a pilot mentorship program created to address mentorship needs for women and people of color.
 In 2023, the program expanded to also address mentorship needs for employees with disabilities, non-binary employees, LGBTQ+ employees, and veterans.

-As of December 31, 2022, our employees self-identified as 61.4% men, 38.3% women, 0.3% non-binary/other, and 17.2% underrepresented ethnicities.
-We are committed to increasing our population of employees who identify as members of underrepresented groups.
-Our goal is to have 42% of our workforce made up of women and 18% of our workforce made up of underrepresented ethnicities by the end of 2024.
-Our diversity demographics and DEI goals may be viewed at www.olo.com/dei.
+As of December 31, 2023, our employees self-identified as 56.6% men, 42.5% women, 0.9% non-binary/other, and 18.8% underrepresented ethnicities.
+We surpassed the goal we set to have 42% of our workforce made up of women and 18% of our workforce made up of underrepresented ethnicities by the end of 2024.
+We aim to continue to increase our population of employees who identify as members of underrepresented groups.
+Our diversity demographics and DEIB information may be viewed at www.olo.com/deib.

-To recruit a diverse workforce, we focused on the following initiatives in 2022:
+To achieve our goal, we focused on the following initiatives in 2023:

-- Proactively sourcing diverse talent. - Forming strategic partnerships to diversify our candidate pool. - Ongoing review of hiring processes to minimize any potential bias. - Celebrating and increasing awareness of different cultures with programming that highlights various demographics and intersectionality. - Ongoing DEI training for all employees.
+- · Proactively sourcing diverse talent. - Ongoing review of hiring processes to minimize any potential bias. - Celebrating and increasing awareness of different cultures with programming that highlights various demographics and intersectionality. - Ongoing DEIB training for all employees.

 We aim to offer equitable opportunities for all employees to develop, succeed, and lead by implementing equitable talent development mechanisms.
-In 2022, this included:
+In 2023, this included:

-- Performing a company-wide calibration process to ensure leaders are using consistent standards in assessing performance, ensuring fairness, and minimizing bias across and within teams. - Implementing a mid-year review process to provide an additional opportunity for career and development conversations. - Monitoring the advancement and upward mobility of underrepresented groups as it relates to promotions and compensation.
+- Conducting a company-wide calibration process to ensure leaders are using consistent standards in assessing performance, ensuring fairness, and minimizing bias across and within teams. - Performing a mid-year review process to provide an additional opportunity for career and development conversations. - Monitoring the advancement and upward mobility of underrepresented groups as it relates to promotions and compensation.

 We are committed to maintaining an inclusive culture where all our employees feel a sense of belonging and can thrive.
-In 2022, this meant:
+In 2023, this meant:

 - Supporting employee-resource groups ("ERGs") which are aimed at fostering a diverse, equitable, and inclusive workplace.
-We currently have six ERGs: Olo Pride (LGBTQ+), Olo Green (Eco-conscious), Oloites of Color, Olo Women's Network, Vets@Olo, and Olo Parents. - Hosting guest speakers, raising awareness of, and supporting employees during, current events impacting our communities, and holding cultural events throughout the year. - Continuing to make investments in the training and development of our employees, including leadership development, mentorship programs, skills development, on-the-job-training, and inclusivity training.
+We also added an ERG in 2023.
+We currently have seven ERGs: Olo Pride (LGBTQ+), Olo Green (Ecoconscious), Oloites of Color, Olo Women's Network, Vets@Olo, Women in Tech, and Olo Parents. - Hosting guest speakers, raising awareness of, and supporting employees during, current events impacting our communities, and holding cultural events throughout the year. - Continuing to make investments in the training and development of our employees, including leadership development, mentorship programs, skills development, on-the-job-training, and inclusivity training.

 In addition, we have policies that seek to provide equal treatment and are dedicated to providing a safe and healthy working environment for all employees.
-For example, in 2022, we adopted our Equitable Access to Healthcare policy, which covers travel, lodging, and childcare for employees (and their covered dependents) when it is necessary for them to travel out-of-state to access medical care.
+For example, our Equitable Access to Healthcare policy covers travel, lodging, and childcare for employees (and their covered dependents) when it is necessary for them to travel out-of-state to access medical care.